eviweb/bash-generic-installer/docs/hashmapinstaller.md

 ### Hashmap installer
+The hashmap installer provides a way to perform an installation using a map that describes the relation between the source file and its destination.
 #### The map provider
 Hashmap functions expect a map provider as argument to get the required map.
 A map provider is a function that will be evaluated during runtime.
 It has to provide an associative array named `map`.